mistertest/cloud-choice/README.md

 - New platforms : Luna, Psnow, Pleio
 - Add to the Wishlist
 - An overview of the games that will leave the platforms
-- An overview of new games added
+- An overview of new games added  :heavy_check_mark:
 - Nottifications for new games
 - Links to kinguin and G2a
 - Url sharing links of results search